brandur/sorg/content/fragments/gh-ost.md

 Companies address the problem in different ways.
 At iStockphoto, we took the easiest possible route: don't introduce new indexes or drop old columns.
 You can imagine how well that worked.
-GitHub suggests the use of Gh-ost, a rather complex tool that copies a table's schema to a new "ghost" table, makes required schema changes, backfills, and then cuts over after the replacement is ready.
+GitHub suggests the use of Gh-ost, a rather elaborate tool that copies a table's schema to a new "ghost" table, makes required schema changes, backfills, and then cuts over after the replacement is ready.